Louise Upton Brumback: Move to Kansas City and marriage

 In 1889 Louise Rackett Upton Brumback and her two daughters moved from New York to Kansas City and on June 11, 1891, Brumback married Frank Fullerton Brumback, a prominent attorney in Kansas City, Missouri, and son of the prominent Kansas Citian judge Jefferson Brumback.
 The couple had one child, Jefferson Upton Brumback.
 He was killed in flight while serving as a lieutenant in the U.S. Army Air Service.
 In 1921 Brumback donated a painting called Fair and Cooler to the Memorial Art Gallery in Rochester in memory of her son.

 Brumback and her husband participated in the well-heeled society of Kansas City at the end of the nineteenth century and into the twentieth.
-She sponsored parties, such as one held in 1896 at Kansas City's Lyceum Hall, participated in musical entertainments, such as one written by her sister Alice that same year, and herself wrote an operetta that was performed at a local club the following year.
+She sponsored parties, such as one held in 1896 at Kansas City's Lyceum Hall, participated in musical entertainments, such as one written by her sister Alice that same year, and she herself wrote an operetta that was performed at a local club the following year.
 In early 1900’s Brumback and her husband and son lived in a mansion on 4019 Warwick boulevard in Kansas City.
 In 1909 Brumback and her husband built a larger house, designed by Louis Curtiss, and she drew murals in its rooms showing scenes of Gloucester much like her easel paintings.
 Soon after the house was completed, Frank Brumback retired from legal practice and, as already noted, thereafter gave full support to Brumback's professional career.
 In 1920 they leased the house for an indefinite period and spent all their time in Gloucester, Manhattan, and in travel.

 Brumback died at the age of 62 in Gloucester, Massachusetts, on February 22, 1929.